mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Sections

 The first two sections feature some examples but are generally focused on theory.
-The final two sections are examples focused on further illustrating and reinforcing ideas from the first two sections.
+The next two sections are examples focused on further illustrating and reinforcing ideas from the first two sections.
+The final section compares multiprocessing, multithreading & asyncio plus offers some opinions on the design of await.

 #### [A conceptual overview: part 1](https://github.com/anordin95/a-conceptual-overview-of-asyncio/blob/main/1-conceptual-overview-part-1.md)